-My cell phone rings and it’s my doctor’s office and I know this because long ago and what now seems far away I was smart enough to program their number so if I ever needed to call them, I’d already have it stored in contacts, and should they have need to call me, I would pre-emptively know it’s them.
+My cell phone rings, and it’s my doctor’s office, and I know this because long ago, and what now seems far away, I was smart enough to program their number so if I ever needed to call them, I’d already have it stored in contacts.
+Which, also means, should they have need to call me, I would preemptively know it’s them.

 You know and I know they don’t call unless they have News.

-Last week was my annual check-up and among the humiliation of feet in stirrups and knees apart – and honestly, I could care less if that makes you uncomfortable or you think I’m oversharing – I casually mentioned my increasing forgetfulness and how sleep is interrupted by the way my body insists on heating up while I’m dreaming.
-This, from the woman whose blood is cold and reptilian, who sidles up to fire like it’s second skin, the one who warms hands over a cracked-open stove when I pull cookies from the oven in the middle of summer.
+Last week was my annual check-up and among the humiliation of feet in stirrups and knees apart, I casually mentioned my increasing forgetfulness and how sleep is interrupted by the way my body simmers while I’m dreaming.
+This, from the woman whose blood is reptilian, who sidles up to fire like it’s second skin, the one who warms hands over a cracked-open stove when I pull cookies from the oven in the middle of summer.

-They scraped cells from my cervix and punctured my vein to draw blood, and while my phone shrills I watch their name and digits flash across the tiny screen and I bargain with the gods and wager the lesser of two evils.
+They had scraped cells from my cervix and punctured vein to draw blood, and when my phone rings days later, I see their name and number flashing across the tiny screen.
+I bargain with the gods, begging for the lesser of two evils.

 I’m a winner; it was the lesser.

-“I guess you know you’re in menopause….” and she’s nervous to say it out loud in case this comes as big shock.
+“I guess you know you’re in menopause….” and she seems nervous to say it out loud, not knowing me well enough to how I’ll respond.

-But here’s the thing: suspecting it…joking about it…is not the same thing as k.n.o.w.i.n.g.
-I still have monthly cycles, so how…?
+Here’s the thing I found out in that moment: suspecting it…joking about it…is not the same thing as k.n.o.w.i.n.g.
+I still have monthly cycles, so how is it even possible?
 I thought I still had time.

 Forgetfulness.
 Thinning hair.
-Restless sleep (which I’ve had forever so nothing new there).
+Restless sleep.
 Weight gain–well, not so much gain as change.
 My body is just…different.

-I can’t think of questions to ask and when I try I’m ignorant and tangle-tongued.
+I can’t think of questions to ask, though I try, but I’m mostly ignorant and tangle-tongued.
 All I get out of the conversation is my estrogen is at 11 and she’s mailing me the lab report, so I imagine my questions will come then.

-So I hang up the phone and start plumbing the internet to mine what I’m condemning myself for not automatically knowing.
-And every site I pull up is little more than ads and click throughs and crap to make me increase page views and in seconds I’m disgusted and don’t want to learn anything that way.
+So I hang up the phone and start mining the internet for what I’m condemning myself for not automatically knowing.
+And every site I pull up is little more than ads and click throughs, and in seconds I’m disgusted and don’t want to learn anything that way.
 I’ll show them.

 I slip down the stairs to my kitchen and snarf the last brownie.
 It tastes like cliché but, mercifully, the calories bring more comfort than regret.

 I wander into my daughter’s room and study her full length mirror, looking for something and nothing.
-Months ago, before she left home, she scribbled a verse across it in green dry erase marker and I wondered why it was the one she chose; what did she want to press into her heart?
+Months ago, before she left home, she scribbled a verse across slick glass in green, and I wondered why it was the one she chose; what did she want to press into her heart?
 What did she need to hear and believe and know from her Creator?